 - Paint brush

 Alternatively, if you only want to make a small batch, it may be easier and more affordable to buy a ready-made DIY beeswax food wrap kit.
-And you can find plenty of these kits on Etsy like this one.
+You can also find plenty of these kits on Etsy like this one.

 1. Firstly, pre-wash the fabric as cotton generally shrinks.

 2. Once dry, use crimping scissors to cut the fabric to into your desired shapes and sizes.
 If you’re unsure what sizes to cut, common sizes are 20cm x 20cm for small, 28cm x 28cm for medium and 35cm x 35cm for large.
 However, you can make them any size or shape you like.
 Use crimping scissors to avoid frayed edges.

-3. Next, add the the jojoba oil, pine resin and beeswax pellets in the glass jar.
+3. Then add the the jojoba oil, pine resin and beeswax pellets in the glass jar.
 Create a double boiler set up on your cooktop by half filling a pot of water and placing the glass jar of ingredients inside.

 Then boil the ingredients until they are fully melted.
 This should take around 45 minutes.

 4. Once the ingredients in the jar are fully melted, turn off the cooktop and carefully remove the glass jar of golden lava.

 5. Preheat oven to 150 degrees.

-6. Next, line a baking tray with baking paper and place your piece of fabric on top.
+6. Then line a baking tray with baking paper and place your piece of fabric on top.
 For best results, you want a generous amount of liquid to soak into the fabric.
 So paint both sides of the fabric before placing the tray in the oven for 3 minutes.

 7. Then remove the baking tray from the oven.
 Use tongs to carefully lift the fabric and hold it over the baking tray, allowing excess wax to drip onto the baking paper.
 Because this liquid is difficult to clean once dry, wait until all the excess wax has stopped dripping before moving onto the next step.

 8. Finally, gently wash the wrap under cold running water and pat dry.

 Tip: if you spot any ‘dry’ spots on the fabric when you remove it from the oven, you may need to repeat Step 6.